itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 The first number (yellow) in the processor name is the generation.
 This is directly linked to architecture.
 Higher is better.

 The next digit is the performance level, ranging from 3 to 9.<sup><a href="#rfn:2" id="fn:2" class="footnote">2</a></sup> Again, higher is better.
 This and segment both indicate performance, so it's no surprise that there is a relation.
-Level 3 usually belongs to Ryzen 3, 5 and 6 to Ryzen 5, and so on.
+Level 3 usually belongs to Ryzen 3, levels 5 and 6 to Ryzen 5, and so on.
 However, this is rather arbitrary and you are often faced with something stupid like 8 belonging to both Ryzen 7 and Ryzen 9.
 Despite this, it is simple and the added granularity is welcome.

 The final two digits constitute the model number, leaving room for speed bumps or SKU differentiation if needed.
 As a whole, these four numbers work very similarly to Intel's formula, making it decent.